parizeaujj/NBA_Betting_App/artifacts/architecture.md

 Data Design Description

 We will be storing all of our data in Cloud Firestore which is a NoSQL database.
 All of the borderd boxes in our data model diagram represent Firestore Collections.
 Each Collection shows the data fields that will be associated with each Document in a Collection.
 We will attach real-time listeners to queries for many of those collections so that the data being displayed on a user's app will be properly synced with the most up-to-date data.
-Every collection will be able to be read and written to by a user except for the Associated_Games_For_Users collection and the Unfinished_Games collection.
+Every collection will be able to be read and written to by a user except for the Associated_Contests_For_Games collection and the Unfinished_Games collection.
 Those collections will be written to by our Web scraping server and be read by Cloud Functions that have triggers in place for when a game has ended so that we can clean up certain data automatically.